-A recent article by Forbes has claimed tech-based start-ups offer far better work environments for women as opposed to traditional companies Source: Article in Forbes on women in start-ups Additionally, many commentators believe that women can run start-ups in a better way than many of their competing male entrepreneurs.
-According to this link How to combat the all-male start-up! there are 3 main reasons why start-ups that involve women fare better – they are better at bootstrapping, they fail less often, and gender diversity improves long-term rewards.
-It’s certainly the case that a lot of start-ups have been launched in Spain by women, many of them earning international praise, and I will mention a few of them here.
+A recent article by Forbes has claimed that tech-based startups offer far better work environments for women, as opposed to traditional companies.
+Additionally, many commentators believe that women can run start-ups in a better way than many of their competing male entrepreneurs.
+According to the article ‘How to combat the all-male start-up!‘ there are 3 main reasons why startups that involve women fare better – they are better at bootstrapping, they fail less often, and gender diversity improves long-term rewards.
+It’s certainly the case that a lot of startups have been launched in Spain by women, many of them earning international praise, and I will mention a few of them here.

-“Ellas 2.0 Startup Weekend Madrid, the international event to build Internet startups in 54 hours, imported by Ellas 2.0 to promote entrepreneurship among women, was held last weekend in “Madrid On Rails”.
+This not just an odd exception either – women seem just as enthusiastic as their male counterparts in Spain in getting a startup underway:“Ellas 2.0 Startup Weekend Madrid, the international event to build Internet startups in 54 hours, imported by Ellas 2.0 to promote entrepreneurship among women, was held last weekend in “Madrid On Rails”.
 85 professionals (programmers, marketing, business, designers, etc.) attended and 36 were women.
-The participants presented 33 business ideas but just 10 attracted enough participants to build a team to work on the project along the weekend and present to the Investor table on Sunday night.”
+The participants presented 33 business ideas and 10 attracted enough participants to build a team to work on the project along the weekend and present to the Investor table on Sunday night.”

 Pretty impressive, don’t you think?

-Now, they may not feel that women are hard done by when launching a business or start-up, but it’s certainly the case that Spanish entrepreneurs (both male and female) would like to see changes in the way the government deals with this sector.
+It’s certainly the case that Spanish entrepreneurs (both male and female) would like to see changes in the way the government deals with this sector.
 Rosa at Gisela would like to see two main changes – “simplification of the bureaucracy when starting a business, and better financial support”.
 Beatriz at MundoSpanish tells us that she’d like to see a change in “the compliance and acceleration of the aid provided to entrepreneurs.
 It is not about creating new lines, but to accelerate existing ones (in the Madrid area it takes about two years in granting aid to the small business … so in many cases become obsolete).
 It is also very necessary to reduce the national insurance payments in the first two years, also make the recruitment of staff more flexible in the initial phase and create training course options that are very pragmatic and oriented towards real business.
 The advice portals provided, however, are good.”

 Of course, with the likely event of a new government in Spain this November, these changes may come to pass.
-But it’s the drive, ingenuity and hard work of the entrepreneurs concerned, that will ultimately determine the success of these start-ups, whether they are male- or female- managed.
+But it’s the drive, ingenuity and hard work of the entrepreneurs concerned, that will ultimately determine the success of these startups, whether they are male- or female- managed.